 On arrival at Keflavik International airport you will meet our representatives and they will transfer you to your hotel in the Capital Reykjavik.
 You will stay in a 3* hotel within easy reach of the cities attractions and have facilities like Satellite TV.
 All rooms have a private en-suite bathroom and breakfast is served each morning.
 After check-in the rest of the day is free for you to start discover beautiful Reykjavik.

 Fontana has three steam rooms built over a natural hot spring and a traditional sauna along with four different hot pools.
-Those more adventurous can take a dip in Laugarvatn Lake and cool down between the steam baths and sauna.
-The steam temperatures range between 40°C and 50°C depending on the temperature of the hot springs and the weather.
+The more adventurous travellers can take a dip in Lake Laugarvatn (when accessible) and cool down between the steam baths and sauna.
+The steam temperatures range between 40°C and 50°C (104°F and 122°F), depending on the temperature of the hot springs and the weather.

-The steam rooms create a unique experience since you can smell the hot water boiling underneath the grids in the floor.
-The traditional sauna has a lower humidity than the steam rooms, but the temperature is higher or between 80°C and 90°C. The three connected outdoor mineral baths vary in depth, size and temperature.
-It is perfect to relax and socialise.
-From the hot tub, you can see a panoramic view of the countryside around Fontana and the northern lights if you are lucky and they show up early.
+The steam rooms create a unique experience since you can smell the natural hot water boiling underneath the grids on the floor.
+The traditional sauna has lower humidity than the steam rooms, but the temperature is higher, between 80°C and 90°C (176°F and 194°F).
+The three connected outdoor mineral baths vary in depth, size and temperature.
+It is the perfect setting to relax and socialise.
+From the baths, you can see a panoramic view of the countryside around Fontana and the northern lights dancing in the sky if you are lucky and they show up early.

 Located on the northern shores of Þingvallavatn, Iceland's largest lake, Þingvellir is the national pride of Iceland and our first National Park.
 It is, for one, a key location in Icelandic history as the oldest existing parliament in the world first assembled there in 930 AD.
 For this reason, Þingvellir has been designated a UNESCO World Heritage Site and is, therefore, a protected national park due to its unique geology and natural features.
 From the viewing area the Almannagjá canyon between two tectonic plates can be seen, a visual representation of continental drift.

 A favourite stop along the Golden Circle is the highly active Geysir Hot Spring Area with boiling mud pits and the lively Strokkur which spouts water 30 meters into the air every few minutes.
-The area became active more than 1000 years ago and comprises more than a dozen hot pring holes.
+The area became active more than 1000 years ago and comprises more than a dozen hot spring holes.
 Although one can only see steam emerging from the surface of Geysir these days, its name was adopted to represent spouting hot springs all over the world.
 Along the tour, the newly opened Geysir Center offers guests a chance to use the restroom and to catch some refreshments as well as lunch.

 As one of the most popular attractions in all of Iceland, Gullfoss is a waterfall located in the Canyon of the Hvítá River in the southwest of the country.
 The beautiful Hvítá river rushes southward in three steps into a narrow canyon with a breath-taking roar and grandeur.
 Furthermore, on clear days the magnificent Langjökull glacier, Iceland's second largest glacier, can be seen in the distance.

+Day 5 today you have the choice of either a morning or afternoon adventure where we visit the lava tunnel Raufarhólshellir located only 30 minutes from Reykjavík.
+We will witness the inner workings of a volcanic eruption while we walk in the path of a lava that flowed thousands of years ago.
 The lava tunnel is one of the biggest in Iceland and gets up to 30 metres wide and 10 metres high.
 The lava tube ceiling has caved in near the entrance, which creates beautiful columns of light.
-The fantastic range of colours of the tunnel wall is caused by the different mineral types of the rock.
+The different mineral types of the rock cause the fantastic range of colours of the tunnel wall.

 This is a tour for the senses.
 Experience a new world, hear the talk of the cave and sense the forces of nature like you have never done before.
 Learn new things and step out of your comfort zone.
 Scenes from the Hollywood movie Noah, with Anthony Hopkins, were shot in this lava cave.